 Mission Sunday, held every year (around October) is an opportunity to share with the church family both who we are supporting, and something of the heart of these organisations, all of which have a definite Christian emphasis.

-Who are our Mission Partners and how have we allocated our £1,700 this year?
+Who are our Mission Partners and how are we allocating our £1,750 in 2017?

-£250 – International – Zane: Zimbabwe a National Emergency
+£325 – International – Zane: Zimbabwe A National Emergency

 £200 – Local – Bibles for Children at St Julian’s Primary School